tolauwae/phd-thesis/src/foundations/foundations.typ

   Given the induction hypothesis and @snapshotpreservation, the backward rules _BackwardStep0_, _BackwardStep1_, and _BackwardStep2_ are straightforward to prove.
 ]

+For completeness, we tweak the formulation of the theorem slightly, for the new components of the server configuration.

+#theorem([Debugger completeness $#reversibledbg$])[
+  Let $t$ be a well-typed #stlc program, and $global_"start"$ the start configuration of a debug session for this program.
+Then:
+  $ forall space t' space . space ( t multi(arrow.r.long) t' ) arrow.r.double.long \ exists space global space . space (global = globalrule(clientrule(nothing, nothing), revserverrule(nothing, nothing, n, "paused", breakpoints, snapshots, t'))) and ( global_"start" multi(dbgarrow) global ) $
+]

+#proof[
+  We can construct a sequence of _step_ commands equal to the number of steps in the path $t multi(arrow.r.long) t'$.
+  Starting from $d_start$, the debugger will apply the _Input_, _Step_, _Process_ steps repeatedly until all these commands have been consumed.
+  Afterwards, the state of debugger is $globalrule(clientrule(nothing, nothing), revserverrule(nothing, nothing, n, "paused", breakpoints, snapshots, t'))$.
+]
 == A counterexample: an intercession debugger for #stlc

 Our debuggers so far have only observed the execution of a program, without interceding in it.
 Even our reversible debugger, does not intercede in the control flow of the program, it only replays a previously observed execution.
 //However, many debuggers support some form of _reflection_ @maes87:concepts @papoulias13:remote, where they change the program's execution.
 Yet, it is quite common for debuggers to support changing the value of variables @stallman88:debugging, or influence the control flow of the program @lauwaerts22:event-based-out-of-place-debugging @stallman88:debugging @alter.
+In this work, we refer to these as _intercession debuggers_.

 Intercession debuggers are an interesting case to study in terms of our correctness criteria.
-Since, we expect the debugger to observe the same semantics as the program, we need to be careful when changing the program state.
+Very few intercessions can be made while maintaining soundness, since soundness expects the debugger to observe the same semantics as the program.
-It is very easy when changing even just a simple variable to break debugger correctness.
+A clear example, is debuggers that allow the user to update the code during the debugging session.
-Luckily, we can illustrate this in the #stlc by allowing the debugger to substitute terms at runtime.
+We can illustrate this in the #stlc by allowing the debugger to substitute terms at runtime.

 #semantics(
     [*Intercession debugger semantics extending #remotedbg.*],
     [#intercession],
     "fig:stlc.intercession")

-#note[The substitution debug command is similar to substitutions through let bindings in #stlc @pierce02:types.]@fig:stlc.intercession shows our intercession debugger semantics, as again an extension on the previous debugger semantics---shown in @fig:stlc.reversible.
+#note[The substitution debug command is similar to substitutions for let bindings in #stlc @pierce02:types.]@fig:stlc.intercession shows our intercession debugger semantics, as again an extension on the previous debugger semantics---shown in @fig:stlc.reversible.
 We add a new debug command #subst to the debugger, which allows the user to substitute the current term $t_1$ with a new term $t_2$ of the same type.

 === Intercession breaks straightforward correctness //criteria for the #remotedbg debugger